shell909090/doh/README.md

 * Response time in Shanghai: rfc8484:83
 * Response time in Japan IDC: rfc8484:4
 * Don't accept edns-client-subnet, in any protocols.
-* No proxy needed in China.
+* In China: rfc8484 accessible.
 * Accuracy: not best result in China.

 ## Google